 - How to take care of ribbon embroidery projects

-In this work, ribbon is used instead of embroidery floss and it is stitched on either transfered designs or stamped designs and worked along with embroidery floss work and embellished with beads etc.
+In this work, the ribbon is used instead of embroidery floss and it is stitched on either transferred designs or stamped designs and worked along with embroidery floss work and embellished with beads, etc.

 What supplies do you need for Ribbon embroidery

-Chenille needle with a large eye – You need the eye big enough for the ribbon to pass though it without any damage or wrinkles.
+Chenille needle with a large eye and sharp point is what you need – You need the eye big enough for the ribbon to pass through it without any damage or wrinkles.
 The chenille needle is a big needle with sharp tips which will easily penetrate thick fabrics.
 A size 18 needle is sufficient for 4 mm ribbon

-You can use Tapestry embroidery needle as well ; It has a blunt end which is great for making weaving stitches.
+You can use Tapestry embroidery needle as well , especially when you are doing ribbon embroidery on loosely woven fabrics; It has a blunt end which is great for making weaving stitches.